Parminder Singh Dhindsa: Political career

 He was first appointed General Secretary of Youth Akali Dal in 1998.
 He was elected to the Punjab Legislative Assembly in 2000 on an Akali Dal ticket from Sunam for first time in the by-election held due to sudden demise of Bhagwan Dass Arora.
 He was re-elected from Sunam in 2002, 2007 and 2012.
 In 2007, he was made cabinet minister and given the portfolio of PWD (B&R).
 In 2012, he was made minister of finance.

 In the state assembly elections held in 2017, Shiromani Akali Dal fielded him against former Chief Minister and five times MLA of Punjab, Rajinder Kaur Bhathal from Lehragaga's Lehra Assembly constituency.
 He triumphed again by defeating her with a record 26815 votes.
 He was MP candidate for Sangrur Constituency for the 17th Lok Sabha Elections of India but lost to Bhagwant Mann.

 On 3 August 2019 he was elected leader of SAD in Punjab assembly.
 However, after 5 months, due to differences with party leadership he resigned from the post on 3 January 2020.

 In Punjab 2022 assembly election he lost his seat of MLA.
 He contested as a candidate of Shiromani Akali Dal (Sanyukt) but he was defeated by Aam Aadmi Party candidate Barinder Kumar Goyal.

 Electoral performance

 Interest in sports

 He is the President of Cycling Federation Of India (CFI).
-Since 2011 [2011-2015, 2015- till date] and Executive Member of Asian Cycling Confederation.
-CFI is an Apex and pioneer body in the promotion of cycling sports in India affiliated to the Indian Olympic Association (IOA) and international bodies like Asian Cycling Confederation (ACC) and Union Cycliste International (UCI).
+Since 2011 [2011–2015, 2015- till date] and Executive Member of Asian Cycling Confederation.
+CFI is an Apex and pioneer body in the promotion of cycling sports in India affiliated with the Indian Olympic Association (IOA) and international bodies like Asian Cycling Confederation (ACC) and Union Cycliste International (UCI).